persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - check the design of experiment window is updated : check the values of x2 have changed

-  - right click on design_3 and choose New metamodel :

-    - error message box : 'The model must have at least one output

-  - right click on design_3 and choose Evaluate :
+  - right click on design_3, choose Evaluate :

+    - an item 'Evaluation' appears in the tree view

-    - the valuation is launched, a widget with a progress bar appears at the bottom of the tree view
+    - a window appears with a progress bar and 2 buttons 'Run' and 'Stop'

+    - click on the run button

+    - the evaluation is launched

   - check result window :

     .. image:: /developer_manual/validation/design_3_Table.png
         :align: center

-    - 3 tabs Table - Min/Max - Scatter plots
+    - 3 tabs : Table - Min/Max - Scatter plots

     - Min/Max tab :